shukkkur/Analyzing-TV-Data/README.md

 <br>
 <h3>Do blowouts translate to lost viewers?</h3>
 <p>The vast majority of Super Bowls are close games.
 Makes sense.
-However, watching one team crushing the other would be boring, in my opinion.</p>
+However, watching one team crushing the other would be boring, in my opinion.
+Do large point differences translate to lost viewers?</p>
-<p>Let's combine our game data and TV to see if this is a universal phenomenon.</p> <b>Do large point differences translate to lost viewers?</b>

 ```python
 games_tv = pd.merge(tv[tv['super_bowl'] > 1], super_bowls, on='super_bowl')